gtarawneh/copter/doc/manual.md

 in the input file then any unknown module costs will be assumed `1` by default.
 The default behavior of `Copter` is therefore to minimize the _number of modules_ in the specification.

+Additionally, a dictionary file with override module costs can be load using the `--costs` switch.
+This provides a mechanism to specifyu

+is useful for users wishing to reuse several cost profiles across a number of problems